VZufferey/ASCA_orange3/README.md

 ASCA analysis from customized ASCA library: needs separate installation of package.
 	a. install vanilla library and add/replace ASCA.py so that ASCA_RL.py is used.

-*Installation for Windows:*
+*Installation:*

-ASCA can be installed with >>>pip install ASCA (more info on ASCA page, source below), but where you enter this command will depend on how Orange3 is installed on your machine.
+ASCA can be installed with >>>pip install ASCA (more info on ASCA page, source below) if you've installed orange in a conda environment.

-Vanilla ASCA library installation for orange3's python scripts --> package localization dependending on python setup
-- If you have installed orange3 with the installer (default orange environment), use the shortcut to the Python console in the Orange installation folder,
+If you have installed orange3 with the installer (default orange environment) install umap-learn with the "Add More..." option in orantge's add-on manager
-- If you installed orange3 with python commands, in a custom python environment (Conda, , ...), activate your environment, and run the command

-locate ...\Lib\site-packages\ASCA at the location of the environment, and copy ASCA_RL.py here (this step alone can done to install ASCA_RL only)
+Locate ...\Lib\site-packages\ASCA at the location of the environment, and copy ASCA_RL.py here (this step alone can done to install ASCA_RL only)

 *ASCA Analysis in an Orange3 pipeline:*
 1. Copy the orange pipeline at the location of your data analysis.